brandur/parched/README.md

 Skine supports some nice features like support for a huge variety of markup formats through Tilt, code highlighting, TeX rendering, in-wiki linking, and partial page inclusion.
 It's designed to be customizable without manipulating any core source files so that updates to the system are a simple `git pull` away.

+### Who Should Use Skine?

+A more fully featured wiki is probably a better option for most people in most cases.
+The remaining subset of people who Skine may be useful for are:

+* Those who know Rails well, and want to work with a Rails 3.1 project with minimal cruft and complete specs
+* Those looking for a very minimalist wiki solution and who have good familiarity deploying Rails apps

 Installation
 ------------